leomotors/cocoa-discord/packages/music-module/README.md

 - This module has its cog named "Music", be sure to not creating a duplicate name

-- Despite cocoa-discord supports CommonJS, this module does not

-- This module is still in beta, not implemented features includes but not limited to: Working in edge cases for example, user invoke command without being in voice channel
+- Some edge cases like user invoke command without being in voice channel might not be handled yet